CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Items/IItemStack.md

 //Removes existing tags
 <minecraft:apple>.withTag({Unbreakable: 1});

-//creates apple with an emtpy tag
+//creates apple with an empty tag
 <minecraft:apple>.withEmptyTag();

 //removes a tag by its name
 item.removeTag("tagName");

+//removes all tags from an item item.removeTag(null);

 //update the existing tag
 //If the tag doesn't override an existing tag, they will stay constant.